dmaulikr/alldayDO/Pods/SAMTextField/Readme.markdown

 # SAMTextField

-Handy UITextField additions like insetting text and changing the placeholder color.
+Handy UITextField additions like insetting text and other elements.

-SAMTextField is tested on iOS 6 and requires ARC.
+SAMTextField is tested on iOS 6-8 and requires ARC.
 Released under the [MIT license](LICENSE).

 ## Usage